partharora0055/Portfolio-Data-Analysis-Excel-/README.md

 ## Requirements

-- Microsoft Excel (Version X.X.X or higher)
+- Microsoft Excel
-- Basic understanding of data analysis concepts
+- Basic understanding of data analysis concepts in Excel

 ## Contributions

-Feel free to fork this repository, explore the projects, and adapt them to your needs.
-If you find any issues or have suggestions for improvement, please create a new issue or submit a pull request.
+Feel free to fork this repository, explore the projects, and adapt review them as you see fit.
+If you find any issues or have suggestions for improvement, please email me at partharora0055@gmail.com

 ## Contact

-If you have any questions or want to connect, you can reach me at [your.email@example.com](mailto:your.email@example.com).
+If you have any questions or want to connect, you can reach me at [partharora0055@gmail.com](mailto:partharora0055@gmail.com).

 Happy analyzing!